-[Insert whether the equipment be disposed of in an environmentally s end of its useful life here] sound manner at the Does the proposed action involve construction, remodeling, or renovation be limited to only minor interior renovations to a structure, facility, or insta include a description of the proposed renovations with your project summ allation?
-If yes, please xYes No [Include a description of the proposed renovations with your project s summary here] Does the proposed action involve the production and/or distribution of inf brochures, or newsletter? ormational materials, XYes No

-Does the proposed action involve training, teaching, or meeting facilitation at an existing facility or structure?
-If yes, please explain.
+[Insert whether the equipment be disposed of in an environmentally sound manner at the end of its useful life here] Does the proposed action involve construction, remodeling, or renovation?
+If so, will these activities be limited to only minor interior renovations to a structure, facility, or installation?
+If yes, please include a description of the proposed renovations with your project summary. es xYes No [Include a description of the proposed renovations with your project summary here] Does the proposed action involve the production and/or distribution of informational materials, brochures, or newsletter?
+XYes No Does the proposed action involve training, teaching, or meeting facilitation at an existing facility of structure?
+If yes, please explain. r

 XYes

 No

 Training, teaching and meetings will occur at all of the named PCCs.

 Does the proposed action involve ground or surface disturbance to accommodate new fiber optic cable?
 If yes, please include a description of the extent of service upgrade, a list of the permits required, and linear footage of underground fiber optic cabling required.

-X Yes

-No
+XYes No

 See infrastructure submission

 Does the proposed action involve an upgrade of broadband service to an existing facility or structure?
 If yes, please include a description of the extent of service upgrade, a list of the permits required, and linear footage of underground fiber optic cabling required?

-X Yes No ion of the extent of service upgrade, a list of the permits required, and abling required here]
+No ription of the extent of service upgrade, a list of the permits required, and c cabling required here]